Co-op Legal Services cannot help with legal aid cases

-Some Family Law cases may qualify for legal aid, which is financial assistance to help eligible individuals cover their legal costs.
-While Co-op Legal Services is not a legal aid provider, we have put together some brief guidance to help you to work out whether or not your case qualifies for legal aid.
+Some family law cases may qualify for legal aid, which is financial assistance to help eligible individuals cover their legal costs.
+Co-op Legal Services doesn't provide legal aid, so we are unable to take on legal aid cases.
+However, we have put together some brief guidance to help you to understand whether or not your case qualifies for legal aid.

 Please note, Co-op Legal Services is not a legal aid provider.
 If you qualify for legal aid, you can find a list of legal aid providers on the Government website.
 If you do not qualify for legal aid, then you can choose to take advantage of our transparent, fixed fee Family Law and Divorce services.

-Whether you qualify for legal aid will depend on the type of Family Law case you have and your personal financial circumstances.
+Whether you qualify for legal aid will depend on the type of family law case you have and your personal financial circumstances.
+Visit GOV.uk to find out whether you're eligible for legal aid.

 If your case is a civil case (which includes family, debt and housing matters) you will usually need to demonstrate that you cannot afford to pay for legal advice.
 This will require you to provide details of your income, benefits, property and savings, as well as your partner's (if applicable).
 You will also need to demonstrate that your problem is serious.